the-turing-way/the-turing-way/book/website/communication/outreach/outreach-presentations.md

 ## Use a wide range of formats

-Even the most interesting person can't make a "death by PowerPoint" presentation exciting.
+Even the most interesting person can't make a long non-interactive PowerPoint presentation exciting.
 Avoid becoming monotonous by varying how you are presenting.
 Consider using: